theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 1. Download the project [zip file](https://example.lightbend.com/v1/download/pekko-http-quickstart-scala?name=pekko-http-quickstart-scala).
 2. Extract the zip file to a convenient location:

-* On Linux and MacOS systems, open a terminal and use the command `unzip` pekko-quickstart-scala.zip.
+* On Linux and MacOS systems, open a terminal and use the command `unzip pekko-quickstart-scala.zip`.
 Note: On OSX, if you unzip using Archiver, you also have to make the sbt files executable by entering the following two commands:

 ```
 $ chmod u+x ./sbt